BoBch27/contactmodal/README.md

   colors: { // Possible values are HEX color "#000000" or color name "black".
     bg: '#242424', // Sets the background color.
     text: '#ffffff', // Sets the text color.
-    details: '#242424' // Sets an additional color used in various places in the modal.
+    details: '#ffffff' // Sets an additional color used in various places in the modal.
   },
   texts: {
     title: 'Let\'s have a chat!',
-    subtitle: null,
+    subtitle: null, // Optional - if unset, no subtitle will be shown
     namePlaceholder: 'Your name',
+    phonePlaceholder: 'Your phone',
     emailPlaceholder: 'Your email',
     messagePlaceholder: 'Your message',
     successMssg: 'Thanks, your message has been sent!',